tronprotocol/documentation/TRX/Tron-doc.md

 Smart contract C set the caller energy consumption proportion to 40% which means the developer will pay for the rest 60% energy consumption;
 Developer D freezes 50 TRX to get 500000 energy;
 A triggers C, the fee limit set is 200000000 (unit SUN, 200 TRX), so during this trigger the energy A can use is from three parts:
-1. A's energy by freezing TRX -- X;
+- A's energy by freezing TRX -- X;
-2. The energy converted from the amount of TRX according to a fixed rate -- Y;
+- The energy converted from the amount of TRX according to a fixed rate -- Y;
 If fee limit is greater than the energy obtained from freezing TRX, then it will burn TRX to get energy.
 The fixed rate is: 1 Energy = 100 SUN, fee limit still has (200 - 10) TRX = 190 TRX available, but A only has 90 TRX left, so the energy it can keep consuming is 90 TRX / 100 SUN = 900000 energy;
-3. D's energy by freezing TRX -- Z;
+- D's energy by freezing TRX -- Z;

 There are two situation:
 if (X + Y) / 40% >= Z / 60%, the energy A can use is X + Y + Z
 if (X + Y) / 40% < Z / 60%, the energy A can use is (X + Y) / 40%

 If contract executes successfully without any exception, the energy needed for the execution will be deducted.
 Generally, it is far more less than the amount of energy this trigger can use.
 If Assert-style error comes out, it will consume the whole number of energy set for fee limit.
 Assert-style error introduction, refer to (https://github.com/tronprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md)

-##### Note
-1. when developer create a contract, do not set consume_user_resource_percent to 0, which means developer will undertake all the energy consumption.
+Note: when developer create a contract, do not set consume_user_resource_percent to 0, which means developer will undertake all the energy consumption.
 If Assert-style error comes out, it will consume all energy from the developer itsef.
 Assert-style error introduction, refer to (https://github.com/tronprotocol/Documentation/blob/master/%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3/%E8%99%9A%E6%8B%9F%E6%9C%BA/%E5%BC%82%E5%B8%B8%E5%A4%84%E7%90%86.md)
 To avoid unnecessary lost, 10 - 100 is recommended for consume_user_resource_percent.

 ## 5.4 Smart Contract Development Tool